ViewFlow hemodynamic visualization

 Jim builds technologies that make the invisible visible.
 A NASA fellow at Duke, his work has been licensed by Roche and Merck.
 He led cybersecurity at a Lockheed Martin national computing center.

 ViewFlow is the culmination: an FDA surgical camera that shows surgeons how blood flows in real time — no dyes, no contact, no radiation.
-The last company in this space, Novadaq, sold to Stryker for $701M.
+The last company in this space sold to Stryker for $701M.

 PhD and MBA, both from Duke.